Semilinear wave equations on asymptotically de Sitter, Kerr-de Sitter and Minkowski spacetimes: Asymptotically de Sitter spaces: generalized static model

 \subsubsection{Complex absorption}

 In order to have good Fredholm properties we either need a complete Hamilton flow, or need to `stop it' in a manner that gives suitable estimates; one may want to do the latter to avoid global assumptions on the flow on the ambient space.
 The microlocally best behaved version is given by complex absorption; it is microlocal, works easily with Sobolev spaces of arbitrary order, and makes the operator elliptic in the absorbing region, giving rise to very convenient analysis.
 The main downside of complex absorption is that it does not automatically give forward mapping properties for the support of solutions in wave equation-like settings, even though at the level of singularities, it does have the desired forward property.
 It was used extensively in \cite{Va12} -- in the dilation invariant setting, the bicharacteristics on $X\times(0,\infty)_\tau$ are controlled (by the invariance) as $\tau\to\infty$ as well as when $\tau\to 0$, and thus one need not use complex absorption there, instead decay as $\tau\to\infty$ (corresponding to growth as $\tau\to 0$ on these dilation invariant spaces) gives the desired forward property; complex absorption was only used to cut off the flow within $X$.
 Here we want to localize in $\tau$ as well, and while complex absorption can achieve this, it loses the forward {\em support} character of the problem.
-However, as it is conceptually much cleaner, we discuss Fredholm properties using it first before turning to adding artificial (spacelike) boundary hypersurfaces instead.
+Thus, complex absorption will not be of use for us when solving semilinear forward problems later on; however, as it is conceptually much cleaner, we discuss Fredholm properties using it first before turning to adding artificial (spacelike) boundary hypersurfaces in the next section, which allow for the solution of forward problems but require additional technicalities.

-Thus, we now consider $\cP-i\cQ\in\Psib^m(M)$, $\cQ\in\Psib^m(M)$, with real principal symbol $q$, being the complex absorption similarly to \cite[Sections~2.2 and 2.8]{Va12}; we assume that $\WFb'(\cQ)\cap L=\emptyset$.
+Thus, we now consider $\cP-i\cQ\in\Psib^m(M)$, $\cQ\in\Psib^m(M)$, with real principal symbol $q$, being the complex absorption similarly to \cite[\S\S2.2 and 2.8]{Va12}; we assume that $\WFb'(\cQ)\cap L=\emptyset$.
 Here the semiclassical version, discussed in \cite{Va12} with further references there, is a close parallel to our b-setting; it is essentially equivalent to the b-setting in the special case that $\cP$, $\cQ$ are dilation-invariant, for then the Mellin transform gives rise exactly to the semiclassical problem as the Mellin-dual parameter goes to infinity.
 Thus, we assume that the characteristic set $\Sigma$ of $\cP$ has the form

 with each of $\Sigma_\pm$ being a union of connected components, and